silverqx/TinyORM/README.md

-# TinyOrm
+# TinyORM

-TinyOrm is ORM heavily inspired by Laravel Eloquent ORM, currently in development and may be stays forever 🙂.
+TinyORM is a modern ORM library heavily inspired by Laravel's Eloquent ORM that makes interacting with a database extremely simple.